MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/cloud-consolidation.md

     - Disable split domain in the Office 365 tenant.
     - Disable the ability to communicate with Office 365 in OriginalCompany.<span>com on-prem.
     - Update DNS records for OriginalCompany.<span>com to point to Office 365.
-10. If not done already, [enable AAD Connectfor the next forest](cloud-consolidation-appendix.md#updating-aad-connect-to-include-more-than-one-forest) that will go hybrid (AcquiredCompany.<span>com).
+10. If not done already, [enable AAD Connect for the next forest](cloud-consolidation-appendix.md#updating-aad-connect-to-include-more-than-one-forest) that will go hybrid (AcquiredCompany.<span>com).
 At this point, the org looks like **Figure C**.
 This may be another common starting point for some orgs.
 11. In PowerShell, [enable the sip domains for the next on-prem deployment](https://docs.microsoft.com/en-us/powershell/module/skype/enable-csonlinesipdomain?view=skype-ps) that will go hybrid, AcquiredCompany.<span>com.
 This is done using Enable-CsOnlineSipDomain, which is new functionality available as of Nov 2018.
 12. Update the on-prem environment to accept any SIP domains from the online tenant, so they match.
     - [Update the SAN in all edge certs](cloud-consolidation-appendix.md#updating-the-edge-certificate) to be the same value as before, plus values for any existing online SIP domains, in this case, Sip.OriginalCompany.<span>com.
     - Make sure OriginalCompany.<span>com is an allowed domain in the on-prem deployment, AcquiredCompany.
-13. [Enable Skype for Business hybrid](../../SfBServer2019/hybrid/configure-federation-with-skype-for-business-online.md) between on-prem AcquiredCompany.<span>com and the cloud.
+13. [Enable Skype for Business hybrid](configure-federation-with-skype-for-business-online.md) between on-prem AcquiredCompany.<span>com and the cloud.
 14. As desired, migrate users from on-prem to the cloud.
 You can migrate users either directly to TeamsOnly mode or you can migrate them first to Skype for Business Online.
 During this state, the org looks like **Figure D**.
 15. Once all users are migrated, [disable hybrid with the on-premise environment](cloud-consolidation-appendix.md#disabling-hybrid-to-complete-migration-to-the-cloud) to *make the org pure cloud*!